meghna-mahesh/league-of-legends-analysis/_site/README.md

   frameborder="0"
 ></iframe>

-<h3>Framing a Prediction Problem</h3>
+<h2>Framing a Prediction Problem</h2>

 My prediction problem is as follows: <b>Predict which role (Top Lane, Jungle, Mid Lane, Bot Lane (ADC), Support) a player played given their post-game data.</b>

 This is a classification problem, and because there are 5 distinct roles, I am performing multiclass classification.
 The response variable is the 'position' column.
-I chose this response variable because I wanted to see if there are significant enough differences in key gameplay statistics between roles to predict a player's position solely from their game statistics.
-If these differences are significant, this could inform team composition strategy.
-I am using accuracy as a measure of success instead of other suitable metrics such as f1-score because the dataset is balanced, with the same number of players for each role.
+I chose this response variable because I wanted to see if there were significant enough differences in key gameplay statistics between roles to predict a player's position solely from their game statistics.
+Statistical differences between roles could inform team composition strategy.
+I am using accuracy as a measure of success instead of other suitable metrics such as f1-score because the dataset is balanced, with the same number of players for each role, and accuracy performs well with balanced datasets.

 I am using the following features for my prediction model: 'kills', 'deaths', 'assists', 'totalgold', 'minionkills', 'monsterkills', 'wardskilled', 'dpm', 'damageshare', 'damagetakenperminute'.
 I chose these features because they are all common metrics of player success in League of Legends.
 All of these features are post-game statistics, so they will be available at the time of prediction.

-<h3>Baseline Model</h3>
+<h2>Baseline Model</h2>
 My baseline prediction model uses a KNeighborsClassifier on the features 'kills' and 'deaths', which are both quantiative features.
 I chose to use these two features because they are direct measures of player success, and I hypothesized that they would vary based on importance of role.
-I had no categorical features, so I did not need to perform any encodings.
+I used no categorical features, so I did not need to perform any encodings.

 My model's accuracy is about 0.29.
 In my opinion, this is not a very successful model, as it mispredicts more often than it predicts correctly.
 This is likely because only using the 'kills' and 'deaths' columns does not give the model enough information to make successful predictions.

-<h3>Final Prediction Model</h3>
+<h2>Final Model</h2>

 In addition to 'kills' and 'deaths', I used 'assists', 'totalgold', 'minionkills', 'monsterkills', 'wardskilled', 'dpm', 'damageshare', and 'damagetakenperminute' for my final prediction model.
 I chose these features because they collectively measure the amount of damage that a player causes, the amount of gold they earn, and the amount of damage that they sustain, all of which are the most important factors contributing to player success.
 I once again used a KNeighborsClassifier.